Overview

 4) Complaint Volume

-- For example, HDFC Life has one of the lowest complaint volumes at 1.33 per 10,000 claims (FY 2022-25 average).
+Example: HDFC Life had one of the lowest complaint volumes at just 1.33 per 10,000 claims (FY 2022-25 average).

-5) Annual Business Volume and Amount Paid in Claims
+5) Annual Business Volume and Claims Paid

-- For example, LIC has the highest annual business volume of ₹2,27,169 (Average of FY 22-25)
+Real example: LIC had the highest annual business volume at ₹2,27,169 crore (average of FY 2022-25).

-If you need further help, you can check out our list of the top 5 term insurance companies in India.
+Want a side-by-side comparison?
+Check out our list of the top 5 term insurance companies in India.

 How to Choose a Term Life Insurance Policy?